kdt82/spark-arcanum-replit/GITHUB_PUSH_INSTRUCTIONS.md

 3. **Force redeploy**: Railway → Deployments → "Redeploy"
 4. **Check logs**: Look for "Railway Environment Variable Loader" output showing all variables as "✅ Set"

-**Current Status**: Your app deployed successfully but authentication and AI features are disabled due to missing environment variables.
+**Current Status**: Your app deployed successfully but had database schema issues.
+The rules table "chapter" column error has been fixed and should work on next redeploy.

 ### Database Connection Issues
 If database fails to connect: